aperezgomez/gpt-new-copy/README.md

 - `index.html`: The main HTML file rendering the chat interface.
 - `script.js`: Handles the dynamic functionality of the chat interface, including the typing effect, sending messages, and fetching responses from the server.
-- `style.css`: (Not provided in the shared code) Presumably contains styles for the chat interface.
+- `style.css`: Contains styles for the chat interface.

 ### Server